Mid-America Apartment Communities (NYSE:MAA) Releases FY 2021 Earnings Guidance

 Mid-America Apartment Communities (NYSE:MAA) updated its FY 2021 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $6.650-$6.850 for the period.
 The company issued revenue guidance of -.Mid-America Apartment Communities also updated its Q3 2021 guidance to $1.620-$1.740 EPS.

-The company also recently announced a quarterly dividend, which will be paid on Thursday, September 30th.
-Shareholders of record on Wednesday, September 15th will be given a dividend of $1.0625 per share.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, September 30th.
+Stockholders of record on Wednesday, September 15th will be paid a dividend of $1.0625 per share.
+This represents a $4.25 dividend on an annualized basis and a dividend yield of 2.25%.
+This is an increase from Mid-America Apartment Communities’s previous quarterly dividend of $1.03.
 The ex-dividend date of this dividend is Tuesday, September 14th.
-This is a positive change from Mid-America Apartment Communities’s previous quarterly dividend of $1.03.
-This represents a $4.25 dividend on an annualized basis and a yield of 2.26%.
-Mid-America Apartment Communities’s payout ratio is 63.76%.
+Mid-America Apartment Communities’s dividend payout ratio is 63.76%.

-A hedge fund recently raised its stake in Mid-America Apartment Communities stock.
-Morgan Stanley grew its holdings in Mid-America Apartment Communities, Inc. (NYSE:MAA) by 162.0% in the 2nd quarter, according to the company in its most recent Form 13F filing with the SEC.
-The institutional investor owned 430,122 shares of the real estate investment trust’s stock after acquiring an additional 265,978 shares during the quarter.
-Morgan Stanley owned 0.37% of Mid-America Apartment Communities worth $72,441,000 at the end of the most recent reporting period.
-90.52% of the stock is currently owned by institutional investors.
+An institutional investor recently raised its position in Mid-America Apartment Communities stock.
+Morgan Stanley raised its stake in shares of Mid-America Apartment Communities, Inc. (NYSE:MAA) by 162.0% during the second quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 430,122 shares of the real estate investment trust’s stock after buying an additional 265,978 shares during the quarter.
+Morgan Stanley owned about 0.37% of Mid-America Apartment Communities worth $72,441,000 at the end of the most recent reporting period.
+90.52% of the stock is owned by institutional investors and hedge funds.

 Mid-America Apartment Communities Company Profile